1. Overview

 Subject data minimization (by design): Counsltrac's data model contains no field for the identity of the individual who is the subject of a matter — no subject name, email, or identifier is ever requested or stored.
 A matter is characterized only by attributes such as matter type, business unit/department, and jurisdiction.
 This is an intentional design choice: the identifying details of a matter's underlying situation already exist in Slack, under the customer's own security and access controls.
 By pointing back to the originating Slack thread instead of copying that content into a separate database, Counsltrac avoids creating a second store of personal data and privileged material, minimizing both data-privacy exposure and attorney-client privilege concerns.

 In-product caution: the optional Opening/Closing Notes and the reopen-reason field are free-text.
-To reinforce this at the point of entry, the Open Matter, Close Matter, and Reopen Matter forms display the following caution directly beneath each free-text field:
+To reinforce this at the point of entry, the Open Matter, Close Matter, and Reopen Matter forms display a caution such as the following directly beneath each free-text field:

-"Do not enter names of individuals or other personal identifiers, or any privileged or confidential details.
+"Do not enter employee names or other personal identifiers, or any privileged or confidential details.
 Keep this to brief, non-identifying context."

 3. Subprocessors